aduffeck/uuid_it/README.md

     rake db:migrate

 ### As a gem
 Add the following line to your config/environment.rb file:

     config.gem "uuid_it"

+Then

     script/generate uuid_it
     rake db:migrate